 1. Fill out all application forms truthfully

 You also need to fill out any questionnaires truthfully.
-This includes data sheets sent to you by your provider asking for basic information to verify that you still qualify to be in Lifeline.
+This includes data sheets sent to you by your provider asking for basic information to verify that you still qualify for Lifeline.
 You must fill out the forms accurately and to the best of your knowledge.
 For example, if a questionnaire asks how many people live in your household, do not overstate or understate the number.
-Fill that line of the questionnaire in with the exact number of people who live in your household.
+Fill that line of the questionnaire with the exact number of people who live in your household.

 Finally, if you change providers during your time in the Lifeline program, you will need to do a bit of paperwork involving information forms.
 Fill out all these forms accurately and honestly.
-Whether the questions are about income, your physical address, the number of household members, or whatever, always provide complete, truthful answers to all questions.
+Whether the questions are about income, your physical address, the number of household members, or other information, always provide complete, truthful answers to all questions.

 You need to prove that you are eligible to become a member of the Lifeline plan.
 To do so, you must qualify in one of two ways, by income or by the fact that you receive federal or state assistance.
 If you receive aid or assistance, you will be asked to provide written proof when you apply for Lifeline.
 If you do not receive any kind of assistance, then you’ll need to document the fact that your household income is below 135 percent of the federal national poverty level.

-5. You need to re-certify for the Lifeline program every year
+5. You need to recertify for the Lifeline program every year

 6. Tell your provider if your information changes